Corbyn sabotaged: Labour antisemitism investigation will not be sent to equality commission

 Responding to the messages cited and the allegations made against him in the report, Lord McNicol said:”The energy and effort that must have been invested in trawling 10,000 emails rather than challenging antisemitism in the party is deeply troubling.

-Read the full report here LINK The quest to the membership is how can the labour Party ever be trusted again…
+Read the full report here LINK The quest to the membership is how can the Labour Party ever be trusted again…

 Support Labour Heartlands

-Independent Journalism Needs You
+Support Independent Journalism Today

 Our unwavering dedication is to provide you with unbiased news, diverse perspectives, and insightful opinions.
 We're on a mission to ensure that those in positions of power are held accountable for their actions, but we can't do it alone.
 Labour Heartlands is primarily funded by me, Paul Knaggs, and by the generous contributions of readers like you.
 Your donations keep us going and help us uphold the principles of independent journalism.
 Join us in our quest for truth, transparency, and accountability – donate today and be a part of our mission!